gritchin-artur/LearnLingo/README.md

 4. Access the application on the specified port in your web browser.
    Contributions

-Contributions are welcome!
-If you find any issues or have suggestions for improvement, please feel free to submit a pull request.
-Developers
+I hope you will be satisfied with our application!

 © made by Hrytchyn Artur